Phileosopher/commonplace/glossary-spiritual.md

 Theistic evolution - An Old Earth creationism view that God created the Earth across millions of years of evolution, with each "day" being a distinct era

 Theophany - A direct and personal encounter with God

+Theosis - aka deification, the process of man becoming unified with God, contrasts with apotheosis, Eastern churches use the concept more

 Theological anthropology - The systematic theology branch that addresses who people are with respect to God creating us